RadioPotin/corewar42/README.md

 As far as the main data structure goes its fairy simple: to translate and encode the source material (ie: the *.s* file), we created a linked-list of heads to linked-lists of tokens where each head is the beginning of a new line in the file and each node is a token that the lexer has identified.

-A hashmap is also used to manade label declaration and mention in the file.
+A hashmap is also used to manage label declaration and mention in the file.
+In order to prevent label double declaration or such semantic issues.

 Like any compiler-like program, its functionning is separated in two distinct parts:
 #### I. The front part that focuses on the source langage.